Nana-DS/Nana-DS/README.md

 I'm a data analyst.
 - I write code in **Python** and **SQL**.
 I use pandas, matplotlib, seaborn, plotly, scipy, numpy etc.
 - I speak 🇬🇧 English, 🇷🇺 Russian, 🇪🇸 Spanish.
-I'm going to learn 🇫🇮 Finnish next.
 - In addition to analytics, I like to read about psychology, languages and communication.

 <br>